anirvan/1940-singh-census/README.md

 # The 1940 Singh Census

+By 1940, there were over a thousand Sikh men, their spouses, and their children living in the United States, many of them mixed-race [Punjabi-Mexican](https://en.wikipedia.org/wiki/Punjabi_Mexican_Americans) families.

-This is a dataset of 987 people with the last name "Singh" in the 1940 U.S. Census, made available by [Anirvan Chatterjee](http://www.chatterjee.net/) from the [Berkeley South Asian Radical History Walking Tour](http://www.berkeleysouthasian.org/).
+This dataset **lists all 987 people with the last name "Singh" in the 1940 U.S. Census**.
+It's made available by [Anirvan Chatterjee](http://www.chatterjee.net/) from the [Berkeley South Asian Radical History Walking Tour](http://www.berkeleysouthasian.org/)

 ## Datasets